albertc9/RAVEL/README.md

 | RAVEL Aria 1.4.0 P4/D2 | 94 | 99 | 1.5 (0.31%) | 15 (0.82%) | 3622 (0.83%) | 6981 (3.22%) | 19.5 | 409 | 223.4 | +0.524 |
 | RAVEL Aria 1.6.0 PHARA P8/D4 | 51 | 56 | 2.5 (0.52%) | 79 (4.33%) | 3840 (0.88%) | 4930 (2.27%) | 40.1 | 642 | 249.8 | +0.997 |

-The raw input columns use 8,192 bits per chunk.
+The raw input chunk sized `4 x 256 x 8 bits`.
 The single-core rate is `Fmax / II * 8,192`, with the corresponding unit conversion.
 The parallel estimate allows up to 70% of every listed
 KU5P resource and linearly replicates 8/28/19/21/16 cores for the five rows.